Buying a European Caravan? Look out for the following issues

 If you already find yourself in this position, don't despair

-An axle can be repaired, a refurbished axle will rectify the trailing arm angle so it points downwards and makes the caravan sit much higher off the road surface, and the vehicle will tow better.
+An axle can be repaired; a refurbished axle will correct the trailing arm angle so it points downwards, raising the caravan much higher off the road surface and significantly improving towing ability.

-As a rough guide, the distance from the bottom of the caravan floor to the road surface measured at the axle should be about 400mm with some manufacturers and about 500mm with others.
+As a rough guide, the distance from the bottom of the caravan floor to the road surface, measured at the axle, should be about 400mm with some manufacturers and 500mm with others.
 A refurbished or new axle will usually measure approximately 500mm, depending on the make and model.

 Be cautious not to overload your European caravan.
-There is a plate located on the side of the entrance door that displays the weight restrictions.
+A plate on the side of the entrance door displays the weight restrictions.
 If you want to know how much your caravan weighs when it is fully loaded and ready to go, you can take it to the local waste depot.
-They typically have a weighing bridge available, and for a small fee, you can weigh your caravan for peace of mind.
+They typically have a weighing bridge available, and you can weigh your caravan for a small fee for peace of mind.

 The following paragraphs examine the consequences of towing a vehicle with a damaged axle.